apache/druid/docs/tutorials/tutorial-query-deep-storage.md

 SELECT page FROM wikipedia WHERE __time <  TIMESTAMP'2016-06-27 00:10:00' LIMIT 10
 ```

-To run this query asynchronously, you can use the SET statement to specify the execution mode.
+To run this query asynchronously, specify the `ASYNC` execution mode using the query context.
+Apply the query context parameter before the query using a SET statement.

 For example, run the following curl command: